UpcaseM/data_engineering_projects/project_3_data_warehouse/README.md

 This is the project submission for the Data Warehouse and ETL Design.

 The project contains practice for:
-1. Designing a data warehouse in Redshift.
+1. Designed a data warehouse in Redshift.
-2. Writing query statements including DROP, CREATE, COPY, INSERT, and SELECT.
+2. Wrote query statements including DROP, CREATE, COPY, INSERT, and SELECT.
-3. Building ETL pipline to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
+3. Built ETL pipline to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
 4. Exploratory data analysis and visualization using Python.

 Please check out this [Jupyter notebook](data_warehouse_and_analysis.ipynb) for data analysis based on the data warehouse .